 - Pupil observations.

-The SENCO team consider all the information about the pupil’s progress, as well as national data, expectations of progress and the child’s views.
+The SENCo team consider all the information about the pupil’s progress, as well as national data, expectations of progress and the child’s views.
 This includes accurate assessment using standardised tests and early assessment materials.
 This information is then used to decide whether special educational provision is needed.
-At Northroad, we may also ask for more specialised assessments from external agencies and professionals.
-If pupils are identified as having SEN they are placed on the Special Needs register at SEN Support with a primary need or a secondary need.
+At North Road Academy we may also ask for more specialised assessments from external agencies and professionals.
+If pupils are identified as having SEN they are placed on the Special Needs register at SEN Support with a primary need and/osecondary need.

-Half termly progress meetings with Northroad staff are used to explore barriers to learning and actions steps to support children facing difficulties.
+Half termly progress meetings with North Road staff are used to explore barriers to learning and actions steps to support children facing difficulties.
 Any concerns are discussed with Parents/carers at an early stage so that they are involved and informed and continue to be so throughout.
-If concerns continue despite classroom intervention, staff will discuss next steps for the young person receiving School Support, meaning being entered on the Special Educational Needs (SEN) register.
-This means that they have needs that require intervention that is greater than or different from their peers.
+If concerns continue despite classroom intervention, staff will discuss next steps for the young person receiving school support, resulting in being added to the Special Educational Needs (SEN) register.
+This leads to interventions that may be greater than or different from their peers.

 - How will the setting support my child/young person?

-Children who are identified as needing extra support will have access to quality first teaching as in-line with their peers with those reasonable adjustments, small group support and if needed specific interventions, which are personalised towards their needs, delivered either one to one or in small groups- graduated approach.
-Children on School Support will have their needs identified on a Pupil Passport to which will identify their strengths and areas needing development, along with specific targets and actions needed for success.
-If a child has an Education and Health Care Plan, they will receive additional support and specific interventions to match the outcomes stated on their plan.
+Children who are identified as needing extra support will have access to quality first teaching in in-line with their peers with reasonable adjustments, small group support and specific interventions if required.
+These are personalised towards individual needs, delivered either one-to-one or in a small group/graduated approach.
+Children on School Support will have their needs identified on a Student Pen Portrait which will identify their strengths and areas of need along with specific targets and actions needed for success.
+If a child has an Education Health Care Plan, they will receive additional support and specific interventions to work towards meeting the outcomes stated on their plan.

-- The school has an on-site Special Educational Needs Co-Ordinator (SENCO) at all times.
-She will oversee the child's individual Education Plan (IEP) and will work with staff providing training and support to ensure the child is fully supported.
+- The school has a full-time Special Educational Needs Co-Ordinator (SENCo) who also manages the SEN Centre.
+The SENCo will oversee children's Education Plans and will work with staff to provide training and support to ensure the child is fully supported.

-- There will be ample opportunities for parents to meet with their child's teacher and the SENco team to discuss their child's progress alongside the 'pupils voice'.
+- There will be ample opportunities for parents to meet with their child's teacher and the SENCo team to discuss their child's progress alongside 'Pupils' Voice'.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?

-We aim to provide an inclusive, creative, child centred curriculum that will equip children to be successful in life.
-This means that all teaching will take into account the difficulties in which pupils’ may face and make reasonable adjustments with personalised learning for success.
+We aim to provide an inclusive, creative, child-centred curriculum that will equip children to be successful in life.
+All teaching will take into account the difficulties pupils’ may face and make reasonable adjustments with personalised learning for success.
 Staff have high expectations of all children.
-Their individual targets will be carefully planned for in lessons and tools of support or strategies of support will be in place to support achievement- positive outcomes.
-If a child is identified as needing School Support, the SENCO team may involve external agencies for further support.
+Their individual targets will be carefully planned for in lessons and tools of support or strategies of support will be in place to support achievement and positive outcomes.
+If a child is identified as needing School Support, the SENCo team may involve external agencies for further support.

 - How will both you and I know how my child/young person is doing and how will you help me to support their learning?

-At Northroad, the SENCO Team will have a clear idea of how each child is achieving.
+At North Road Academy, the SENCo Team will have a clear idea of how each child is achieving.
 All children have progress and attainment tracked through a school tracking system.
 This shows each child’s progress against their personal targets.
-Joint school/carers meetings (three times a year) enable parents/carers, child and staff to discuss together progress against the child’s personalised targets.
+Joint school/carers meetings enable parents/carers, child and staff to discuss together progress against the child’s personalised targets.
 Further evidence is logged on the school’s database called Target Tracker.
-The SENCO team will baseline each child on standardised tests as they enter the school and complete these each term as an additional evidence based system.
+The SENCo Team will baseline each child as they enter the school and completete tests each term as an additional evidence-based system.

 If your child is identified as having an SEN or Disability need, they will receive additional monitoring through the use of diagnostic and standardised assessments which give more detailed information about what support your child may need.
-Also children with Education and Health Care Plan will receive an annual review to enable all involved to be clear on progress, measured against their personalised targeted outcomes under section E in their plan.
-All children receiving SEN support will have a Pupil passport which outlines the child’s strengths and weaknesses and how to support them and what strategies are in place, with personalised targets to achieve the best outcomes.
+Children with Education Health Care Plans will receive an annual review to enable all involved to be clear on progress, measured against their personalised targeted outcomes.

-An interim review can be called at any time if a child’s need changes.
+An interim review can be called at any time should a child’s need change.

 - What support will there be for my child's/young person's overall wellbeing?